 A traditional funfair installs itself in the Jardin des Tuileries every year in Paris—La Fête foraine des Tuileries.
 There are 60 or so attractions, including many classics that you’ll recognize like a ferris wheel, a merry-go-round, bumper cars, chair swings, and game booths to win prizes.
 There’s plenty to snack on as well: cotton candy, churros, waffles, and more.
 Access to the fairground is free, but you do need to pay for the attractions, food, and drinks.

 The biggest carnival festival in Paris, Carnaval Tropical incorporates music, dancing, colorful costumes, and imaginative floats.
 It’s a high-energy event.
 Every year, there is a new theme.
-This year’s theme is Europe and the 3 Oceans.
+Last year’s theme was Europe and the 3 Oceans.
 The parade route is along the famous Champs-Élysées.

 Fête du Cinéma